HeySkidee/Pec/README.md

 # Pec - PDF to Embeddings Converter

-Drag and drop a PDF file to get a JSON containing text chunks and their embeddings ready to use with any LLM or RAG
+Drag and drop a PDF to get a JSON containing text chunks and their embeddings ready to use with any LLM or RAG

 ## Run it locally